 “There really is something wrong in Denmark folks!”

-The Myers-Briggs Type Indicator (MBTI), derived from Jungian theory in the 1920s (Shadow Type), measures preference for how individuals orient themselves in both their internal and external worlds.
+The Myers-Briggs Type Indicator (MBTI), or “MBTI Test,” was derived from Jungian psychodynamic theory in the 1920s (also known as, “Shadow Type”).
+It measures preference for how individuals orient themselves in both their internal and external worlds.

 The test itself measures four dichotomous preferences: